ioBroker/ioBroker.js-controller/README.md

 }
 ```

-### Directly exeuting Typescript adapters
+### Directly executing TypeScript adapters
 **Feature status:** Technology preview since js-controller 3.3.0

-The js-controller is able to execute `.ts` files, which removes the need of compiling to Javascript first.
+The js-controller is able to execute `.ts` files, which removes the need of compiling to JavaScript first.
 To use this feature, simply define the adapter main file as the required `.ts` file.

 E.g. in `package.json`: